d2l-ai/d2l-en/chapter_optimization/convexity.md

 ### Lagrange Function

 In general, solving a constrained optimization problem is difficult.
 One way of addressing it stems from physics with a rather simple intuition.
 Imagine a ball inside a box.
 The ball will roll to the place that is lowest and the forces of gravity will be balanced out with the forces that the sides of the box can impose on the ball.
-In short, the gradient of the objective function (i.e., gravity) will be offset by the gradient of the constraint function (need to remain inside the box by virtue of the walls 'pushing back').
+In short, the gradient of the objective function (i.e., gravity) will be offset by the gradient of the constraint function (need to remain inside the box by virtue of the walls "pushing back").
 Note that any constraint that is not active (i.e., the ball does not touch the wall) will not be able to exert any force on the ball.

 Skipping over the derivation of the Lagrange function $L$ (see e.g., the book by Boyd and Vandenberghe for details :cite:`Boyd.Vandenberghe.2004`) the above reasoning can be expressed via the following saddlepoint optimization problem: